Product Management FAQs

 Oh right. 😄

-- Managed the development of that new conditional logic feature to be used in forms created by district administrators
+- Managed the development of that conditional logic feature to be used in forms created by district administrators

 What’s the most important skill to have as a PM?